Hearing aid anatomy

-Hearing aids are small, lightweight electronic devices that sit in the outer ear, within the ear canal, or behind the ear.
+Hearing aids are small, lightweight electronic devices that sit in the outer ear, within the ear canal, or behind the ear—depending on the style.
 Their main function is to amplify sound in a natural and comfortable way.

-The physical components that make up most hearing aids include one or more microphones to gather sound, an amplifier designed to process a wide range of sounds, a receiver or speaker that transmits the sound signal from the amplifier to the ear, and a battery to fuel the process.
+The physical components of hearing aids include one or more microphones to gather sound, an amplifier designed to process a wide range of sounds, a receiver or speaker that transmits the sound signal from the amplifier to the ear, and a battery to fuel the process.

-The delicate inner workings of custom hearing aids are contained in coverings known as shells.
-Shells come in a variety of shapes, styles and colors to better fit the user's hearing loss, daily routine and cosmetic needs.
+The delicate inner workings of custom hearing aids are contained inside coverings known as shells.
+Shells come in a variety of shapes, styles, and colors to fit the user's hearing loss, daily routine, and cosmetic needs.